vanhsusu03/Magic-Post/README.md

 Our project is based on **Vue.js + Tailwindcss** for client side and **Node.js + Express.js + ECMAScript (ES6)** for server side.
 Moreover, we use **JSON Web Token (JWT)** for authentication in back-end.

-Datas for instant courses are crawled in Udemy platform.

 Requirements:
 * Vue.js 3.2.13
 * Vuex 4.0.2